d6t/d6tpipe/docs/source/advremotes.rst

 .. code-block:: python

-    d6tpipe.api.create_or_update(api.cnxn.remotes, api.encode(settings))
+    d6tpipe.upsert_pipe(api, api.encode(settings))

 This uses an encryption key which is auto generated for you, you can update that key if you like, see config section.
-If you change the encryption key, you will have to recreate all encrypted pipes and remotes
+If you change the encryption key, you will have to recreate all encrypted pipes.

 Any form of security has downsides, here is how encrypting credentials impacts functionality:

-* If you lose the encryption key, you will have to recreate all encrypted pipes and remotes
+* If you lose the encryption key, you will have to recreate all encrypted pipes
 * All operations have to take place locally, that is you can't schedule any sync or mirroring tasks on the sever because it won't be able to access the source
 * You won't be able to share any credentials with other users unless they have your encryption key.